 Becoming an anesthesiologist means you'll be spending the bulk of your twenties in school.
 You'll study while your friends launch into the world, carousing and having a good time, setting the stage for the future ailments (cirrhosis, addiction, obesity) that might end up keeping you employed once you hit the workforce.

-Typically, it takes from 11 to 16 years to complete a medical education: four years of undergrad, four years of medical school, and anywhere from four to five years of a residency in anesthesiology.
+Typically, it takes from eleven to sixteen years to complete a medical education.
+That's four years of undergrad, four years of medical school, and anywhere from four to five years of a residency in anesthesiology.
 And the book learning doesn't end with the residency.